KamilGronek/login-borrow-buy-book--Vite-Express-MySQL/README.md

 ## Run applications by Vite:

-After downloading file, first pass to the correct path and install ```bash node.modules``` environment, in terminal write:
+After downloading file, first pass to the correct path and install ```node.modules``` environment, in terminal write:

 for client:
 ```bash